mpv-player/mpv/DOCS/man/input.rst

 ``[Shift+][Ctrl+][Alt+][Meta+]<key> [{<section>}] <command> ( ; <command> )*``

 Note that by default, the right Alt key can be used to create special characters, and thus does not register as a modifier.
-The option ``--no-input-right-alt-gr`` changes this behavior.
+This can be changed with ``--input-right-alt-gr`` option.

 Newlines always start a new binding. ``#`` starts a comment (outside of quoted string arguments).
 To bind commands to the ``#`` key, ``SHARP`` can be used.